blairbilodeau/website-files/content/project/arxiv-biorxiv/index.md

   # focal_point = "Smart"
 +++

-Python script to facilitate easy automatic pulling of new papers from Arxiv, Biorxiv, and Medrxiv with custom search features.
+Python script to facilitate easy automatic pulling of new papers from arXiv, biorXiv, and medrXiv with custom search features.